CommonsBuild/TokenLog-SoftGov/.github/ISSUE_TEMPLATE/mission-vision-values.md

 ---
 name: Mission Vision Values
 about: 'How will the world benefit from the efforts of the Token Engineering Commons?
-Describe your vision!
-Then go and vote at https://tokenlog.xyz/TECommons/TokenLog-SoftGov'
+Describe your vision!'
 title: ''
 labels: 'Mission'
 assignees: ''